mayarom/Ex1-OOP/README.md

 # Introduction

-This project is a Java implementation of an observer design pattern using an undoable string builder.
-The observer design pattern allows objects (i.e., observers) to register for and receive notifications from a subject when the subject's state changes.
-In this project, the GroupAdmin class represents the subject and the ConcreteMember class represents the observers.
-The UndoableStringBuilder class is a wrapper class for the Java StringBuilder class that adds undo functionality.
+The Ex1 - observer undoablestringbuilder program, created by Avichai Mizrahi and Maya Rom, is a Java program that implements an observer design pattern using an undoable string builder.
+The goal of the program is to allow a group administrator to modify a string builder and notify a group of members of the current state of the string builder, with the ability to undo the last operation on the string builder.

 # Interfaces
 The project includes the following interfaces: